 Another activity that our begin to ECSEL families love is creating a “gratitude tree.”
 The families work cut a large tree shape out of craft paper and affix it to the dining room wall in preparation for thanksgiving.
 Then, during the meal, each family member and friend turn over their leaf-shaped placeholder and scribble something they are thankful for.
 As the meal ends, they take turns placing gratitude leaves on the tree.
 This is a beautiful way to display your thanks.
 As you do these activities or any exercise gratitude, remember that when you are engaging in gratitude practices, you are celebrating the present and benefiting yourself and those around you.

-Wishing You a Very Gratitude-Happy Thanksgiving,
+Wishing You a Very Gratitude-Happy Thanksgiving, The Housman Team

 At Housman Institute, we believe our role is to nurture the social, emotional, and cognitive well-being of all students and educators without bias.
 It is critical that every child feel recognized and validated from their earliest days—to understand that their voice matters, regardless of background or experience and is being heard.
 We listen to, respect and support the needs of our educators as we recognize their critical role in a child's emotional growth and development.
 Together we need to begin the important work to help all our children and educators, as we move toward a more equitable environment for early learning, setting the stage for the building blocks of empathy and conflict resolution, and a more equitable future for us all.
 To learn more about how our program works to address equity in early childhood school communities... visit here.